nus-cs3203/course-website/contents/project-requirement-guidelines/rsg.md

 [](#tips)Tips
 =============

-It is important to make your report clear, concise, complete, standalone and readable.
+It is very important to make your report clear, concise, complete, standalone and readable.

 *   Use good examples to illustrate your design.